Advanced Computing Facility

 Any other tech points not captured

-Power capacity to site is currently 8MW with an additional 30MW capacity expected to come online later in 2021.
+Power capacity to site is currently 8MW with additional capacity expected to come on line in 2023.

 Layout/Physical system scale